-We also received FDA clearance on an initial set of instruments for the Xi Surgical system with the initial launch of the system in April 2014.
-Later in 2014, we received FDA clearances for Xi versions of our EndoWrist One Vessel Sealer, Firefly, and EndoWrist Stapler 45.
+We also received FDA clearance on an initial set of instruments for the Xi Surgical system in early 2014.
+Later in 2014, we received FDA clearances for Xi versions of our EndoWrist Vessel Sealer, Firefly, and EndoWrist Stapler 45.
 In the second quarter of 2015, we received FDA clearance for an additional set of da Vinci Xi instruments.
-In June 2015, we received CE mark clearance in Europe and in January 2016 we received U.S. FDA clearance for our integrated table motion product.
+In April 2015, we received CE Mark status to sell the EndoWrist Stapler for the Si and Xi Surgical Systems in European markets.
+In June 2015, we received CE mark clearance in Europe and in January 2016 we received U.S. FDA clearance for our Integrated Table Motion product.
 In March 2016, we received FDA 510(k) clearances in the U.S. for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System (see the description of the EndoWrist Stapler 30 in the New Product Introductions section below).
-In March 2016, we also received CE mark clearances in Europe for Single-Site instruments and the 30mm EndoWrist System.
-In the future, we plan to apply for additional clearances to expand the da Vinci Xi platform product and feature set, including the da Vinci Single Port Surgical System, as described below.
+In March 2016, we also received CE mark clearances in Europe for Single-Site instruments and the 30mm EndoWrist stapler products for the da Vinci Xi Surgical System.